Lifailon/Kinozal-Bot/README.md

 - **qBittorrent api**: download data from torrent files and manage data (pause, delete, change priority);
 - **Plex Media Server api**: synchronize data and get information about content of sections and child files.

-> It is planned to add additional information using third-party api (e.g. tmdb or videocdn) and disk size (e.g. Open Hardware Monitor via web api).

 ## 🎉 Example

 An active channel with publications: 📢 **[Kinozal-News](https://t.me/kinozal_news)**